 Anyone familiar with construction knows that the mix of planning, design, and the actual physical work on a job site can be hard to manage.
 When there are so many moving parts, organization and sticking to a plan of attack become crucial.
 That’s where project delivery methods come in.
 They help ensure that a given project is successful and provide structure to how planning, execution, and payment will be coordinated.
 In this post, we will talk about the Construction Manager at Risk (CMAR) method.

-Construction Manager at Risk (CMAR)
+What is Construction Manager at Risk (CMAR)?

 Right out of the gate, one of the biggest benefits to property owners is that it provides a higher level of cost control from the very beginning of the project.
 Throughout the design process of the project, the construction manager provides the property owner with cost estimates with the goal of keeping those estimates in line with the established budget.
 If things don’t add up, then design changes are made to bring the cost in line with the outlined budget.